R4 cartridge: Original cards

-R4i Gold 3DS Plus (r4ids.cn)

-The R4i Gold 3DS Plus from r4ids.cn is notable for featuring a switch inside that cartridge that allows easily switching between being a normal Nintendo DS flashcard and a mode that allows it to be used for the ntrboot exploit for the Nintendo 3DS.
-This unique feature, combined with its high compatibility and support for RTS, made it a highly recommended card; however, its final production run was defective and unable to play Nintendo DS software.

-An R4i-SDHC 3DS RTS flashcard from mid 2013, with a microSD card.

-r4i-sdhc.com

-r4i-sdhc.com has produced many R4 clones, typically going by the names "R4iSDHC Gold", "R4iSDHC RTS Lite", and "R4iSDHC Dual-Core".
-Despite the different names all cards from this website are exactly the same internally, only differing in the cartridge color and label.
-Cards branded r4isdhc.com are also labelled with a specific year and use a time bomb where the card refuses to load Nintendo DS ROMs after a certain date.
-This time bomb is only enforced by software, thus can be bypassed easily.

-Ace3DS+

-Ace3DS+ carts use their own boards and are not clones of other carts, this cart often gets confused for the predecessor Ace3DS which was a DSTT clone.
-The Ace3DS+ is infamous for being one of the most cloned carts with most modern clone R4 cards running Ace3DS+ based software.
-The most infamous carts to run Ace3DS+ based codes are the carts that include often pirated games which are currently being sold on online shops like eBay and Amazon.

 Legal issues

 R4 flash cartridges are banned in some countries due to copyright infringement lawsuits from Nintendo.
 In late 2007, Nintendo began a legal crackdown with a series of raids against R4 merchants.

 United Kingdom

 In 2010, the company Playables Limited, importers of R4 flashcards, was ruled against by the London High Court.
 The ruling outlawed any sales, importation, or advertising of the R4 flashcards.
 The defence of Playables Limited claimed that the R4 flashcards were legal because it uses a homebrew application.
 However, bypassing Nintendo's security system is against the law in the United Kingdom.
-After the news broke, Nintendo released on a statement saying that they do support game developers that create their own applications legitimately.
+After the news broke, Nintendo released a statement saying that they do support game developers that create their own applications legitimately.
 100,000 copying devices including R4s were seized in 2009.
-Nintendo claimed that the cards were not only seized for the benefit of their own company, but the benefit for over 1,400 video game companies that depend on the sales of their games.
+Nintendo claimed that the cards were not only seized for the benefit of their own company, but for the benefit of over 1,400 video game companies that depend on the sales of their games.